 There is no cost to apply or complete the certificate.
 As an embedded certificate, students earn the designation while completing their undergraduate program in their respective faculties—no need to switch programs.
 Students have the opportunity to pursue the

-certificate in ten different faculties:
+certificate in eleven different faculties:

 - Campus Saint-Jean